OwensAkpede/XJSX/README.md

 ```
 ## XJSX in HTML
 Ready to see XJSX in action?
 Here are a few examples of how you can use XJSX to create dynamic, responsive HTML pages:

+__Notice about XJSX's Mutable Observer API Usage:__
+`At present, XJSX relies on the mutable observer API to observe and parse HTML elements before they are rendered on the UI.
+However, in the future, XJSX will make the use of this API optional.
+Instead, a new method will be introduced, such as XJSX.parseElement(document.body), to allow for greater flexibility in how developers choose to work with XJSX.`

 - **Print:** Use the `print` keyword to output dynamic content in your HTML.
 For example: